cisagov/Malcolm/sensor-iso/docs/Notes.md

       _dontSaveSPI: 1
 ```

-#### <a name="molochViewer"></a>Moloch viewer
+#### <a name="molochViewer"></a>Arkime viewer

-In order for a remote Moloch viewer instance to retrieve PCAP payloads from the host running `moloch-capture`, the capture host must also be running an instance of Moloch viewer which accepts connections (by default) on port 8005.
-Moloch viewer uses the same [`config.ini`](#molochConfigIni) as `moloch-capture` and can be run like this:
+In order for a remote Arkime viewer instance to retrieve PCAP payloads from the host running `moloch-capture`, the capture host must also be running an instance of Arkime viewer which accepts connections (by default) on port 8005.
+Arkime viewer uses the same [`config.ini`](#molochConfigIni) as `moloch-capture` and can be run like this:

 ```bash
 $ /opt/moloch/bin/node /opt/moloch/viewer/viewer.js